jeremyhsimons/ci_pp5_fixit/README.md

 ## Features

+### Authentication

+#### Sign Up Page

+* A form to create a new account for Fixit.
+* Uses password validation built into django rest auth.
+* Any form errors are displayed to users.
+* User stories covered: 1

+#### Sign In Page
+* A form that allows users to access all the sites features upon successful authentication.
+* In the background, a JWT is issued to the user so that they can remain logged in for 24 hours, even if they close the browser in the meantime.
+* User stories covered: 2, 3

+#### Sign Out Button
+* Allows the user to sign out from the navigation bar.
+* Allows them to keep their account secure by destroying/invalidating the JWT that normally keeps them logged in.
+* User stories covered: 4

+#### Update Username & Password Forms
+* Allows users to update their username and password respectively.
+* Allows users to customise their profile, and also to keep their account secure by regularly updating passwords.
+* User stories covered: 5

+### Navigation

+#### Auto redirect to signup

+#### Auto redirect to signin

 ### Feature ideas for future development

 * A page on the site, reachable from the navbar for logged in users, to scroll through a list of profiles that they have starred.
+* Feedback messages to users so that they can be sure that when they create a post or update, their actions have been successful.
 * More categories for posts which could include furniture-making/woodwork, gardening/yard maintanence.
 * A system whereby popular profiles are displayed as an aggregate of stars and upvotes that a user has received.
 * Rewards or badges for top users based on their aggregate score.